top of page

 What once served as the East Sixth Street USO in the 1940s for African Americans stationed at Camp Shelby is now the African American Military History Museum.

-The museum explores the extensive contributions of African Americans who served in the U.S. military.
+The museum walks you through the extensive contributions of African Americans who served in the U.S. military.
 The exhibits encompass a wide range, from the Revolutionary War to the Buffalo Soldiers to the Global War on Terror.

 Mississippi Armed Forces at Camp Shelby